-Another way we reach babies and little kids is through Cooking Matters, a sister campaign of No Kid Hungry that works in communities across the country to help parents and caregivers make healthy foods on a budget.
+Another way we reach babies and little kids is through Cooking Matters, a sister campaign of No Kid Hungry that works with local partners in communities across the country to help parents and caregivers make healthy foods on a budget.

-Cooking Matters offers interactive grocery store tours, cooking classes, smartphone apps and other resources – all free, and all run through trusted local community programs.
+Traditionally, Cooking Matters offered in-person programs, such as cooking classes and interactive grocery store tours – all free, and run through trusted local community programs.